HenrikSamuelsson/rust-learning-path/daily-log-2022-oct.md

 Decided that the first book to read will be [The Rust Programming Language](https://doc.rust-lang.org/book/).
 This is a free resource published online in html format.
 Also found a pdf version online that I found more readable due to being a "latex-style" formatted.

+## 2022-10-29

+## Guessing Game

+Implemented the classical number guessing game in Rust as described in chapter 2 of The Rust Programming Language book.

+Learned about:

+- Console input and output
+- Number parsing from text
+- Comparison of numbers
+- Setting library dependencies in the Cargo.toml file
+- Using third party library crates
+- Generation of random numbers in Rust
+- Looping
+- Match expressions

+Cannot personally remember seeing something similar to the match expression in other programming languages so this was interesting.

+> A match expression is made up of arms.
+An arm consists of a pattern to match against, and the code that should be run if the value given to match fits that arm’s pattern.
+Rust takes the value given to match and looks through each arm’s pattern in turn.

 ## 2022-10-30

 ### The Embedded Rust Book